nikiizvorski/MVVM/README.md

 - It support Observables and ObservableFields Two way data binding etc..

+Custom Attributes?

+- Yeah requested for many years is already here you can create your custom attributes as much and how you want!
+Awesome.

 What is happening here?

 - Don' be lazy at first but here is what is going on pretty much.